 PTH's employment is at will meaning they can be terminated at any time, so long as it is not for a disciplinary reason.
-Upon termination, please be sure to notify HR in advance and have the employee complete an exit checklist to ensure that all College property is returned and appropriate parties are notified of the employee's separation.
+When considering a PTH termination, be sure to notify HR in advance.
+HR may assist in the separation.
+Separating employees must complete an exit checklist to ensure that all College property is returned and appropriate parties are notified of the employee's separation.